f5devcentral/xchaazdemoguide/README.md

 ### Testing: Request data from PostgreSQL DB

-So, in just a few steps above, the HTTP Load Balancer is set up and can be used to access the reverse Proxy which pulls the data from our PostgreSQL DB backend deployed on the CE.
+So, in just a few steps above, the HTTP Load Balancer is set up and can be used to access the reverse proxy which pulls the data from our PostgreSQL DB backend deployed on the CE.
 Let's copy the generated **CNAME value** of the created HTTP Load Balancer to test requesting data from the PostgreSQL database.

-Click on the DNS info and then copy icon.
+Click on the DNS info and then the copy icon.

 ![CNAME Copy](assets/cnamecopy.png)